 The Management Company can change the Management Regulations with the approval of the CSSF.
 This may have an effect on the investors' rights.
-The Management Company may, for example, amend the Management Regulations and/or the Fund's investment policy or increase the costs to be charged to the Fund.
-This can result in a change to the risk associated with the Fund.
+The Management Company may, for example, amend the Management Regulations

 6.1.5 Liquidation and merger of the Fund